pospi/imthumb/README.md

 * By default, ImThumb will always render an image if an error occurs, even if no fallbacks are configured.
 Due to the difference, some additional constants may be used:
 	* `ENABLE_NOT_FOUND_IMAGE` and `ENABLE_ERROR_IMAGE` can be set to `false` to restore plaintext error output and default TimThumb functionality.
 Broken images will appear as broken X's on your pages.
 	* `COLOR_NOT_FOUND_IMAGE` and `COLOR_ERROR_IMAGE` are used to control the colours displayed for the two, err, fallback fallback images.
 * `FILE_CACHE_FILENAME_FORMAT` - use this option to specify a format string for writing files to the cache.
 This can be used for example to permanently generate images for use by other services or in backups.
-The sprintf format it takes can include any of the following: `%filename%-%w%x%h%x%q%-%zc%%a%%s%%cc%%ct%%filters%%pjpg%.%ext%`, but you need not include all parameters if you will not be using them all.
+The wildcard format it takes can include any of the following: `%filename%-%w%x%h%x%q%-%zc%%a%%s%%cc%%ct%%filters%%pjpg%.%ext%`, but you need not include all parameters if you will not be using them all.
 * `IMTHUMB_RATE_LIMITER` - defines the name of a loaded class to be instantiated for controlling [rate limiting](#implementing-rate-limiting).

 ##### Unimplemented constants: